Egyptian-style Ceramic Pet Cremation Urns

 She created the Anubis Dog Urns after many requests for dog cremation urns made in the style of the Basst Cat Urns.
 She mused, "Why not create something beautiful?
 Our pets are friends and family members."

+Beyond the Egyptian-style urns featured here, many other pet urns exist for anyone who wants to memorialize their pet in a unique and loving way.
+From urns that feature pictures to urns that are simple and decorative, there's an option for everyone.
 Other minimalist styles - not designed by Sarah - include the Arielle Heart Pet Urn with paw prints.
-Debby, who purchased the urn, shared that “this heart shaped urn is absolutely gorgeous and I'm happy to be able to keep my Abby in it to preserve the wonderful memories of our 10+ years we had with our first adopted Maltese.”
+Debby, who purchased the urn, shared that "this heart-shaped urn is gorgeous and I'm happy to be able to keep my Abby in it to preserve the wonderful memories of the 10+ years we had with our first adopted Maltese."